 Wooden Planters Made From stumps

-After the stump has been found and carved, it can then be used for a number of different uses.
-Petrified wood stumps have found use as the base of fountains or as small fish ponds, making for some interesting lawn ornaments.
+After the stump has been found and carved, it can then be used for some different uses.
+Petrified wood stumps have seen use as the base of fountains or as small fish ponds, making for some exciting lawn ornaments.
 Both kinds usually end up as wooden planters in a variety of surroundings, ranging from gardens to driveways, wherever their owners wish to have an additional natural touch.
-There are a number of ways to incorporate the wooden planters into the overall theme of the house, usually in a fun way.
+There are some ways to incorporate the wooden planters into the overall theme of the house, usually in a fun way.

-The obvious use of these stumps is as garden decorations, with perennials growing out of the tops of them, and usually placed to look somewhat natural.
-The gardener is advised to treat them as normal planters, but to allow for natural drainage, especially if the stump is made of aged wood rather than stone.
+The apparent use of these stumps is as garden decorations, with perennials growing out of the tops of them, and usually placed to look somewhat natural.
+The gardener is advised to treat them as ordinary planters, but to allow for natural drainage, especially if the stump is made of aged wood rather than stone.
 The bottom third should be filled with sand to both weigh it down and allow for drainage, while the remainder should be filled with potting soil.
-This will allow any plants inside to grow healthy and be easily cared for.
+This will enable any plants inside to grow healthy and be easily cared for.

-The usual role that the stump plays is as planter, so as to emphasize its appearance by camouflaging it.
-When choosing perennials for it, keep in mind the root length of the plants in order to make sure that they have plenty of room to grow; some of the stumps are relatively thin, making it difficult for larger plants.
-Otherwise the sky is the limit, and a few wooden sculptures placed next to the stump can really add to the effect of plants growing out of a tree stump, especially if those sculptures are less abstract and modeled after real animals or look vaguely humanoid.
+The usual role that the stump plays is a planter, to emphasize its appearance by camouflaging it.
+When choosing perennials for it, keep in mind the root length of the plants to make sure that they have plenty of room to grow; some of the stumps are relatively thin, making it difficult for larger plants.
+Otherwise, the sky is the limit, and a few wooden sculptures placed next to the stump can add to the effect of plants growing out of a tree stump, especially if those sculptures are less abstract and modeled after real animals or look vaguely humanoid.